cheminfo/eln-docs/docs/70_eln/30_eln-search/README.md

 ![Left module](images/leftmodule.png)

-The list of matching structures would be displayed at the center module.
+The list of matching structures will be displayed in the center module.
-You can also know which of the structures is reagent or product by checking the right two columns.
+You can also determine whether each structure is a reagent or product by checking the rightmost two columns.

 ![Center module](images/centermodule.png)